 - Defensive Formation (Minifeat) - This model can use DF once per game at any time during the unit's activation.
 When it does, models in the unit currently in formation gain Reposition [5"] for one turn.
 Additionally, at the end of the unit's activation any previous orders expire and the unit is affected by the Shield Wall order instead.
 (Reposition [5"] - At the end of an activation in which it did not run or fail a charge, this model can advance up to 5", then its activation ends.)

 - Granted: Retaliatory Strike - While this model is in formation, models in its unit gain Retaliatory Strike.
 (Retaliatory Strike - If a model with Retaliatory Strike is hit by a melee attack made by an enemy model during your opponent's turn, after that attack is resolved the model with Retaliatory Strike can immediately make one basic melee attack against that model.
 A model can make one Retaliatory Strike per turn.)

 - Tactics: Bulldoze - Models in this unit gain Bulldoze.
 (Bulldoze - When this model is B2B with an enemy model during its Normal Movement, it can push that model up to 2" directly away from it.
-A model can be pushed by Bulldoze only once per activation.
-Bulldoze has no effect when this model makes a trample power attack.)
+A model can be pushed by Bulldoze only once per turn.
+Bulldoze has no effect when this model makes a trample power attack.